keras-team/keras/docs/templates/losses.md

-## Usage of objectives
+## Usage of losses

-An objective function (or loss function, or optimization score function) is one of the two parameters required to compile a model:
+An loss function (or objective function, or optimization score function) is one of the two parameters required to compile a model:

 ```python
 model.compile(loss='mean_squared_error', optimizer='sgd')